The faculty handbook has been assembled as a working document and reference to answer

 10. Processes for program review.

-It is the joint responsibility of the Faculty Senate and CCFA to ensure that the college
+It is the joint responsibility of the Academic Senate and CCFA to ensure that the

-faculty has meaningful input into the decision-making processes of the college.
-It
+college faculty has meaningful input into the decision-making processes of the college.

-is further the joint responsibility of the two organizations to ensure that the positions
+It is further the joint responsibility of the two organizations to ensure that the

 faculty.
-It is the joint responsibility of the Faculty Senate and CCFA to work cooperatively
+It is the joint responsibility of the Academic Senate and CCFA to work cooperatively

 to further the perspectives and professional environment of the faculty so as to ensure

 a sound institution of higher education.
-The Faculty Senate and CCFA have a joint
+The Academic Senate and CCFA have a joint

 responsibility to avoid the development of divisive or discordant positions and/or